danthegoodman1/bash-scripts/rancherSlave/readme.md

-# Rancher v2.0 Install Ubuntu 16.04
+# Rancher Slave v2.0 Install Ubuntu 16.04
-Full install
+Install the slave for Rancher

 execute this script in one line by running: